balazs630/Bob-Cat-Runner/README.md

 - [x] Changing the player's image according to the action (run left-rigth, jump, die, celebrate, etc...)
 - [x] Custom sound effects and graphics explosions using sks files
 - [x] Switch to the next level if the current level is completed
+- [x] Ability to reload current stage with a button if player about to lose the stage
 - [x] Start countdown timer if the player collects an umrella and drop the umbrella if the time has elapsed
 - [x] Set higher rain intensity based on the levels to harden the gameplay level to level
 - [x] Add noisefields for collectable items to make them move randomly